SweptWasTaken/GTNH-OC-PatternSpammer/README.md

 pastebin run yiL1tRMJ
 ```

-After setting up the blocks and the config, to run the program just type `patternspammer`.
+After setting up the blocks and the config, to run the program just type `main`.

 <a id="setup"></a>